johnnywycliffe/EInkSlideshowDisplay/README.md

 To run the script, type `./slideshow-display/main.py`

-By default, images are displayed in alphebetical order.
+By default, images are displayed in alphabetical order.

 There are some arguments that can be invoked: